Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 and would likely eliminate the need for mitigation.

-Similarly, the intersection of Main Street/l I 1h Street West may also fall below LOS C by fall -build -
+Similarly, the intersection of Main Street/l I cn Street West may also fall below LOS C by full -build -

 out of the development.
 However, the percent of entering traffic volume from the Willow Creek